-Dr. Dorie J. Gilbert is Associate Professor of Social Work and African & African Diaspora Studies at the University of Texas at Austin.
-Currently, she is Chair of the School of Social Work’s International Social Work Committee.
+Dr. Dorie J. Gilbert is Associate Professor of Social Work and African & African Diaspora Studies at The University of Texas at Austin.
 She served as Visiting Research Scholar at the University of California at San Francisco from 2001 through 2008.
 Since 2004, Dr. Gilbert has been a Research Associate with the Institute for the Advanced Study of Black Family Life in Oakland, CA and is certified in the African –Centered Behavior Change Model, a culturally congruent model based on the principle of utilizing traditional African-centered philosophies in health and mental health promotion interventions.
 Her teaching, research and community service center around her focus on Africentric interventions, culturally congruent models that utilize traditional African-centered philosophies in health and mental health disparities.

 Curriculum Vitae (PDF)